Pangong Tso Panorama

 On the second day, we had our breakfast and went on a tour of some of the attractions near Leh.

 First, we went to the Spituk Gompa (monastery), just outside Leh.
 I got breathless climbing the monastery stairs, so I opted to stay lower, while my child climbed to the top of the monastery.
-But even from where I stood, the sight of the Leh valley below us was quite spectacular.
+But even from where I stood, the sight of the Leh valley below us was spectacular.

 Unfortunately, on our visit there, I saw no sign of either phenomenon.
 So the Magnetic Hill turned out to be a bit of a dud.